 - (5) Reply to Response.
 Any reply to a response must be filed within 3 days after service of the response.
 A reply must not present matters that do not relate to the response. - (6) Other Pleadings.
 No further pleadings may be filed except with the court's permission and for extraordinary cause. - (b) Motion for a Procedural Order. - (1) Defined.
 A motion for a procedural order is one that does not substantially affect the rights of the parties or the ultimate disposition of the appeal.
-Such motions include, but are not limited to: - (A) motions for extensions of time; - (B) motions to exceed the page limits of briefs or motions; - (C) motions to supplement the record; - (D) motions to consolidate; - (E) motions for oral argument or to submit without oral argument; - (F) motions for remand of the record; and, - (G) motions to substitute parties. - (2) Time for Filing. - (A) A motion to consolidate must be filed promptly after the moving party becomes aware of grounds for consolidation. - (B) All other procedural motions may be filed at any time. - (3) Disposition Before Response Time.
+Such motions include, but are not limited to: - (A) motions for extensions of time; - (B) motions to exceed the page limits of briefs or motions; - (C) motions to supplement the record; - (D) motions to consolidate; - (E) motions for oral argument or to submit without oral argument; - (F) motions for remand of the record; and, - (G) motions to substitute parties. - (2) Time for Filing. - (A) A motion to consolidate must be filed promptly after the moving party becomes aware of grounds for consolidation. - (B) Motions for oral arguments must be filed in accordance with Rule 33(b). - (C) All other procedural motions may be filed at any time. - (3) Disposition Before Response Time.
 The court may act upon, or the Clerk if authorized may grant, motions for procedural orders at any time without awaiting a response.
 A party adversely affected by an order of the Clerk so entered may file a motion to reconsider, vacate, or modify that action.
 The Clerk will submit any such motion to the Chief Judge.
 A timely opposition filed after a motion is granted in whole or in part does not constitute a request to reconsider, vacate or modify the disposition; a motion requesting that relief must be filed within 10 calendar days after the order is entered on the docket. - (4) Statement of Consent or Opposition; Service.
 A party filing a motion for a procedural order must, before filing the motion, attempt to secure the consent of each party and attempt to determine if an opposition or response will be filed.
 The movant must state at the beginning of the motion whether the motion is unopposed, whether an opposition will be filed, or whether it was impossible to contact one or more of the parties.
-In calendared, emergency, and expedited cases, if the movant states that an opposition will be filed or if the movant is unable to contact any other party, the movant must personally serve the motion on the other parties.
+In calendared, emergency, and expedited cases, if the movant states that an opposition will be filed or if the movant is unable to contact any other party, the movant must electronically serve, or for those not required to serve electronically, personally serve the motion on the other parties.